KoiFresh/dieklingel-core/README.md

 react on these.
 Also states like "online" and "offline" could be gathered via mqtt.

+### 🕹️ GPIO

+Do you prefer a physical button instead of the onscreen button?
+Don't worry, use the gpio pins of your Raspberry Pi as input to react on a button press.
+An integration which gets extremle powerfull in combination with the Kiosk, just use QML to script the actions on an input event.

 ## 🚦 Run the Project

 To be able to run the project you have to build it.
 Start by cloning this repository.